emprcl/runal/README.md

 Check the [API reference](https://empr.cl/runal/#reference).
 You can also check some examples in the [examples directory](https://github.com/emprcl/runal/tree/main/examples).

+## Contributing

+Contributions are very welcome, even if you're a beginner!
+Whether it's code, documentation, bug reports, examples, or just ideas, you're encouraged to join in.

+Just be kind, inclusive, and patient.
+We're all here to learn and build something cool together.

+How to contribute:
+  1) Start with a [discussion](https://github.com/emprcl/runal/discussions) or [open an issue](https://github.com/emprcl/runal/issues) to report a bug or suggest an enhancement. **Please check if one already exists on the same topic first.**
+  2) Open a [Pull Request](https://github.com/emprcl/runal/pulls).
+Please keep it small and focused.

+You can also contribute by sharing what you’ve made with Runal on GitHub, social media, or anywhere else.
+We'd love to see it!

 ## Acknowledgments

 Runal uses a few awesome packages: